Banner-19/AirSpace-Planner/README.md

-# 3D Drone Flight Simulation System
+# AirSpace Planner - 3D Drone Flight Simulation & Conflict Detection System

-A comprehensive web-based 3D drone flight simulation system with real-time conflict detection, intelligent path planning, and automated collision resolution.
+**AirSpace Planner is a comprehensive 3D drone flight simulation system that enables real-time visualization of multiple drone trajectories with advanced conflict detection and automated collision avoidance.
+The platform features an intuitive glass-morphism interface for scenario management, custom drone configuration, and intelligent conflict resolution with actionable safety recommendations.
+Built for drone operators and airspace managers, it provides predictive analysis and safety validation before actual flight operations.**

 ## 🚀 Features